 I know!
 Two very similar acronyms for two completely different things.
 I got a bit confused myself in the beginning.
 However, both are widely used and important concepts to master in the process automation world.

 Now that we’ve cleared any misunderstanding, let’s see what a P&ID actually is and why we should know it, shall we?

-A P&ID is a graphic representation, using standard symbols and annotations, of the piping, instrumentation, and system components in your process.
+A P&ID is a graphic representation of the piping and system components in your process that uses standard symbols and annotations.
 It plays a big role in the management of a physical process.

 In the planning stage, the P&ID shows you the whole process before anyone installs a single storage tank or field instrument.
 And after the process is running, it can help with maintenance, plant safety, and training.
 It was my best friend in the first month of my internship.
 I came back to it thousands of times so I could better understand the process and the field devices used in it.

 Not all P&ID elements are standardized, but the instrumentation symbols follow a standard set by the International Society of Automation (ISA).